ReneOlsthoorn/Ground/README.md

 # Ground

-This is the compiler for the programming language `Ground` for Windows, which allows mixing high-level programming constructs with x86-64.
-The assembly can be added anywhere in the Ground code, so the programmer stays in control of the CPU.
+This is the compiler for the programming language `Ground` for Windows, which allows mixing high-level programming constructs with `x86-64`.
+The assembly can be added anywhere in the Ground code, so the programmer stays in control of the `CPU`.
 Ground has constructs like classes and functions, statements like `while`, `for` and `if`, datatypes like `string` and `float` and arrays.
 See file `unittests.g` for some syntax examples.

 Ground variables can be referenced in assembly by using the generated symbolic constants.
 The compiler itself is